nhthieu/nhthieu.github.io/src/content/blog/motherfucking-blog.md

 It's so fucking simple to make sites easier to read.
 The fact that so many browsers have added a "Reader view" goes to show how badly we've fucked websites for written content.
 Websites are broken by default, they are functional, high-performing, and accessible, but they're also fucking ugly.
 You and all the other web designers out there need to make them not total shit.

-> You're a fucking moron if you stuff in a shit ton of animations.
+> If you use a shit ton of animations, you're gay.
+>
-> - Sun Tzu - The art of websites
+> - Sun Tzu - The Art of Websites

 ### Epilogue